 Update Graphics Driver

-If none of the methods we have discussed so far have worked for you, then maybe you’re getting the error because your graphics card driver is outdated.
+If none of the methods we have fixed the “this effect requires GPU acceleration” error, then maybe you’re getting the error because your graphics card driver is outdated.
 If that’s the case, then you can update it either from Windows Updates or the Device Manager.
 Alternatively, you can also update the graphics driver from its manufacturer’s website.

 Follow these steps to update the graphics driver from Windows Updates: